Getting started

 $ setup_connections

-Each of these providers has their own set of data needed to set up the connection, summed up here:
+Each of these providers has their own set of data needed to set up the connection, detailed up in subsections below.

-• IBM Quantum (Qiskit): For this provider, you only need your account API token, which you can find on your account page.
+For this provider, you only need your account API token, which you can find on your account page.
+The token will be configured once for all users.

 • AWS Access Key ID,